Skip to main content Skip to footer

 Pictured: Strymon TimeLine Multi-Delay

 The Strymon TimeLine delay is not just a pedal—it's an expansive canvas offering a staggering array of delay machines, each with a level of depth that can transform simple echoes into complex rhythmic patterns or ambient washes.
-The TimeLine pedal is capable of replicating vintage gear's soulful decays and modern delay's precision.
+Offering 12 different delay types, the TimeLine pedal is capable of replicating vintage gear's soulful decays and modern delay's precision.
 It's a staple on the pedalboards of guitarists who demand nothing less than auditory excellence, and its considerable power draw is a small price to pay for its breadth of soundscaping capabilities.

 Your ears are the best judge.
 Head down to a Guitar Center and take a few of these for a test drive.
 There’s a delay pedal out there with the sound, features and price tag that’s right for you.